 The Company's Corporate Governance Guidelines provide that a substantial majority of the directors shall be independent.
 Currently, with the exception of the Chief Executive Officer, our Board of Directors is comprised entirely of independent directors.
 The Board has determined that each of Messrs.
-Bradley, Burkett, Christman, McDaniel, Olson and Sullivan is, and, if elected by the stockholders, Mr. Burns will be, "independent" as determined under Rule 4200(15) of the NASDAQ Stock Market, Inc. Marketplace Rules.
+Bradley, Burkett, Burns, Christman, McDaniel, Olson and Sullivan is "independent" as determined under Rule 4200(15) of the NASDAQ Stock Market, Inc. Marketplace Rules.
 The Entegris, Inc. Corporate Governance Guidelines also provide that there will be an executive session, comprised exclusively of independent directors, at each regularly scheduled Board of Directors meeting.